rarescojocaru504/Hangman-Game/README.md

 INSTALLATION GUIDE :

-	Download the latest release in this repository and unzip it.After that ollow the steps below based on your OS :
+	Download the latest release in this repository and unzip it.After that follow the steps below based on your OS :
 	MACOS : Press "hangman.dmg" and move it to Applications, after that your ganme should work.
  	WINDOWS : unreleased

 HOW TO PLAY :

  	1. Start a New Game
 	•	Click the “New Game” button to generate a new hidden word.
 	•	The word is displayed as * symbols, with each * representing a letter.
 	2. Make a Guess